Post is modified on an ongoing basis, last updated 202508, images TBC

 Per Phase Design

 A single phase in a PWM is basically a circuit which takes in 12V and switches it at such a frequency (usually a 10-1 duty cycle) as to create pulses of 12V.
 This is then smoothed out through an inductor which essentially averages out the signal into a 1.2V supply.
-Of course a single phase is not going to have consistent power.
+Of course a single phase is not going to have stable voltage suitable for complex integrated circuits so more phases will bring stability and higher current capability.

-For the switching segment of a VRM phase, generally you need:
+For the switching segment of a VRM phase, the essential elements are:

-- 1 (or more) low side mosfets for output to ground
+- 1 (or more) low side MOSFET for output to ground

 - 1 MOSFET driver which can connect and switch both the high and low side mosfets with a PWM signal input